 The State Comptroller, currently Comptroller Thomas P. DiNapoli, is Trustee of the Fund.
 He is directly accountable for the investment of Fund assets and for the oversight and management of the Fund.
 Comptroller DiNapoli is responsible for implementing an asset allocation with an appropriate balance of risk and return.
-The Trustee has put in place investment policies and practices designed to ensure that investments are made for the exclusive benefit of the participants and beneficiaries of the System, on whose behalf the assets of the Fund are invested, and that Fund investments are made with the care that a prudent person serving in a like capacity and familiar with such matters would use in the conduct of an enterprise of like character and with like aims - the "prudent person" and "exclusive benefit" fiduciary standards of investment.
+The Trustee has put in place investment policies and practices designed to ensure that investments are made for the exclusive benefit of the participants and beneficiaries of the System, on whose behalf the assets of the Fund are invested, and that Fund investments are made with the care that a prudent person serving in a like capacity and familiar with such matters would use in the conduct of an enterprise of like character and with like aims - the "prudence" and "exclusive benefit" fiduciary standards of investment.
 Additionally, the Trustee has adopted policies and practices to ensure that the Fund is managed with high levels of ethical conduct and transparency.

 The Comptroller seeks the input of a wide range of internal and external advisors to determine the allocation of assets and the appropriate investment choices for the Fund.
-Approximately sixty employees work in the Office of the State Comptroller's Division of Pension Investment and Cash Management (PICM).
-The Comptroller appoints a Chief Investment Officer to oversee PICM operations, manage staff, and supervise investments on a day-to-day basis.
+The Comptroller appoints a Chief Investment Officer to oversee the Division of Pension Investment and Cash Management (PICM) operations, manage staff, and supervise investments on a day-to-day basis.
 The Fund also relies on advice from a network of outside advisors, consultants, and legal counsel, as well as the members of independent external advisory committees appointed by the Comptroller.
 Outside advisors and internal investment staff are part of the chain of approval that must recommend all investment decisions before they reach the Comptroller for final approval.

 The asset allocation is not intended to be an absolute limit on the type of investments that can be made by the Comptroller or considered by staff.
-The Comptroller is expressly permitted to invest the assets of the Fund pursuant to various provisions of State law, including, among others, sections 13, 176, 177, 178, and 313 of the RSSL, which also contains limitations on the amount and quality of investments the Fund may hold in certain asset categories.
+The Comptroller is expressly permitted to invest the assets of the Fund pursuant to various provisions of State law, including, among others, Article 4-A of the RSSL, which also contains limitations on the amount and quality of investments the Fund may hold in certain asset categories.
 Investments purchased pursuant to these provisions are so-called "legal list" investments.
 In addition to the foregoing, section 177(9) of the RSSL contains a provision that currently provides that up to 25 percent of the Fund's assets may be placed in investments not specifically authorized by any other provision of law.
-In making investments under this provision, the Comptroller is subject to the prudent person and exclusive benefit provisions in the statute.
+In making investments under this provision, the Comptroller is subject to the exclusive benefit and prudence standards in the statute.
 Subject to such standards, investments made under this provision must also, to the extent reasonably possible, benefit the overall economic health of the State.
-Investments purchased pursuant to section 177(9) of the RSSL are so-called "basket clause" investments.
+Investments made pursuant to section 177(9) of the RSSL are so-called "basket clause" investments.